Sleep Apnea Treatment in Charlotte, Cornelius and Huntersville, NC

 There are also people who have less sever obstructions.
 This is called Upper Airway Resistance Syndrome (UARS).
 Be that as it may, people in both cases show the same symptoms.

-The very first step towards the treatment in such cases is the recognition of these symptoms and seeking the suitable consultation from an experienced sleep apnea doctor/surgeon.
+The very first step towards the sleep apnea treatment is the recognition of these symptoms and seeking the suitable consultation from an experienced sleep apnea doctor/surgeon.
 Our oral & maxillofacial experts will be able to help you with it.

 In addition to your detailed medical history, our experts will also assess the different anatomic relationships in your maxillofacial area.
 Our doctors make use of cephalometic analysis (or skull x-ray) to know the level of obstruction there is.
 Naso-pharyngeal exam is also carried out, in some situations, using a fiber-optic flexible camera.
 A person may also be recommended with a sleep study with overnight monitoring.
 This is to ascertain the decreased levels of oxygen and the cardio-vascular compromise.